LeEco chairman says cash crunch 'far worse than expected'

-June 29 Australian shares rose to their highest closing level in two weeks with banks and miners pushing the index higher, mirroring solid gains on Wall Street.

-HONG KONG, June 28 Chinese tech conglomerate LeEco's cash problems are "far worse than expected" despite having raised 9.7 billion yuan in recent months, the group's chairman, Jia Yueting, said on Wednesday.
+HONG KONG, June 28 (Reuters) - Chinese tech conglomerate LeEco's cash problems are "far worse than expected" despite having raised 9.7 billion yuan in recent months, the group's chairman, Jia Yueting, said on Wednesday.

 Jia, speaking at the annual shareholder meeting of the group's main listed unit Leshi Internet Information & Technology Corp in Beijing, said the group would undergo further consolidation in coming quarters and possibly sell some assets and equity in order to fight a cash problem "worse than last year's".